 The Fund is managed and administered by the Fund Manager.
-For these services, the Fund accrues, daily a management fee, as determined by the Fund Manager, which should not be more than the maximum annual rate of 0.45% p.a. of the Fund's daily equity as set out in the Fund's terms and conditions.
+For these services, the Fund accrues, daily a management fee, as determined by the Fund Manager, which should not be more than the maximum annual rate of 0.65% p.a. of the Fund's daily equity as set out in the Fund's terms and conditions.

 The Fund Manager is also entitled to recover expenses incurred on behalf of the Fund relating to audit, custody, advisory, data processing and other similar charges.
 The maximum amount of such expenses that can be recovered from the Fund by the Fund Manager is restricted to 0.5% per annum of the Fund's equity at the respective valuation days.
-These expenses have been recovered by the Fund Manager on an actual basis except for custody fess, which is borne by the Fund Manager.
+These expenses have been recovered by the Fund Manager on an actual basis.

-For the year ended 31 December 2020 Expressed in US Dollars '000 (unless otherwise stated)
+For the year ended 31 December 2020 Expressed in Saudi Arabian Riyals '000 (unless otherwise stated)

-12. RELATED PARTY TRANSACTIONS AND BALANCES (Continued)
+12. RELATED PARTY TRANSACTIONS AND BALANCES (CONTINUED)